-The first step to become a non-degree student or to register as a Permit student from another CUNY College is to contact the Executive Officer of the program that you are interested in taking the course/s in (Dynamic Course Schedule) and request a signed written permission on that department's letterhead.
+- The first step to become a non-degree student or to register as a Permit student from another CUNY College is to contact the Executive Officer of the program that you are interested in taking the course/s and request a signed written permission on that department's letterhead.

-After you receive the department written permission, if you are a first time non-degree and audit applicant or if you are a first time Permit student from another CUNY College or Consortium School, you should contact the Office of the Registrar for the Application Form For Non-Matriculated/ Auditor/Permit or Consortium Students or if you are a returning non-degree and audit applicant after an absence of one or more semester, you should complete the Application for Readmission (PDF).
+- After you receive the department written permission, first time non-degree and audit applicant or if you are a first time Permit student from another CUNY College or Consortium School, you should contact the Office of the Registrar for the Application Form For Non-Matriculated/ Auditor/Permit or Consortium Students.

-If you are a first time non-degree and auditor applicant, the $125.00 non-degree application fee will be automatically billed to you by the Office of the Bursar.
+- If you are a first time non-degree and auditor applicant for the Spring 2019 term, the $125.00 non-degree application fee will be automatically billed to you by the Office of the Bursar.
+Effective Fall 2019 term, the non-degree/auditor application fee will be $75.00.
 Permit students (cross registering from another CUNY College) and The Inter-University Doctoral Consortium (IUDC) students are not charged the non-degree application or readmission fee.

 Registration information for students who wish to cross register with one of the schools in The Inter-University Doctoral Consortium (IUDC).
 The IUDC is open to doctoral students from participating schools who have completed at least one year of full-time study (or equivalent) toward the Ph.D.
 Please be advised that Terminal Masters students and Non-Arts and Sciences students are not eligible.

 Teachers College, Columbia University